 Facilities in the form of shared office/rooms, labs, equipments, computational facility along with mentoring & guidance are provided.

 Students participate in Hackathons and other Innovation & Entrepreneurship related events within and outside the institution.

 Institution has signed MoUs with different organizations for incubation of ideas.
-Institution has agreed to mentor schools having Atal Tinkering Labs for transferring knowledge to society.
+Institution has started mentoring two schools having Atal Tinkering Labs for transferring knowledge to society.